denten-books/plain-text/5-surface.md

 signals without machine assistance.
 In the language of wiremen, bugs were "running away" with the whole "game" [@brackbill_telegraphers_1929, 288].
 A human operator examining wire signals directly would find a jumble of data.
-This, in fact, is a good definition of data: information beyond human time, not available to attempts of unmediated, direct interpretation.
+This, in fact, is a decent provisional definition of data: information beyond human time, not amenable to unmediated interpretation.

 Hundreds of alphabet systems were devised to speed up automated communications.
 These evolved from variable-length alphabets like Morse and